 In this tutorial, we will show you how to install Apache Subversion on your Debian 9.
 For those of you who didn’t know, For those of you who didn’t know, Apache Subversion is an open-source version control system.
 It helps you keep track of a collection of files and folders.
 Any time you change, add or delete a file or folder that you manage with Subversion, you commit these changes to your Subversion repository, which creates a new revision in your repository reflecting these changes.
 You can always go back, look at, and get the contents of previous revisions.
-SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, HTTPS.
-If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall rule set.
+SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, and HTTPS.
+If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall ruleset.

 Install Apache Subversion on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following apt-get commands in the terminal:

-apt-get update apt-get upgrade
+apt-get update

 Step 2.
 Installing Apache webserver.